Optimality and Approximate Optimality of Source-Channel Separation in Networks: Three Examples

-Consider the problem depicted in Fig. \ref{fig:example2}, which is only slightly different from that in Fig. \ref{fig:example1} in that source $S_1$ is to be reconstructed at both node $3$ and node $4$, denoted as $\hat{S}_{1,3}$ and $\hat{S}_{1,4}$, respectively; the reconstruction of source $S_3$ at node $3$ is denoted\footnote{The notation used here may see unnatural initially, however it will become clear that this notation is convenient when generalizing to more complex networks.} as $S_{3,3}$ and the reconstruction of source $S_2$ at node $4$ is denoted as $S_{2,4}$.
+Consider the problem depicted in Fig. \ref{fig:example2}, which is only slightly different from that in Fig. \ref{fig:example1} in that source $S_1$ is to be reconstructed at both node $3$ and node $4$, denoted as $\hat{S}_{1,3}$ and $\hat{S}_{1,4}$, respectively; the reconstruction of source $S_3$ at node $3$ is denoted\footnote{The notation used here may seem unnatural initially, however it will become clear that this notation is convenient when generalizing to more complex networks.} as $\hat{S}_{3,3}$ and the reconstruction of source $S_2$ at node $4$ is denoted as $\hat{S}_{2,4}$.
 Taking a similar view as in the previous example, the abstracted channel now has transition probability $P(\hat{S}^n_{1,3},\hat{S}^n_{1,4},\hat{S}^n_{2,4},\hat{S}^n_{3,3}|S^n_1,S^n_2,S^n_3)$.
 However, the mutual information bounds by the conventional rate-distortion theorem cannot be directly used as in the previous case.
 A moment of thought should convince the readers that the broadcast nature of the marginal transition probability $P(\hat{S}^n_{1,3},\hat{S}^n_{1,4}|S^n_1)$ is the culprit, and some additional coding component is needed.

-A natural separation architecture is to use a successive refinement \cite{EquitzCover:91} source code to produce descriptions satisfying the distortion requirements for each source and couple it to a superposition broadcast code \cite{CoverThomas} to deliver reliably these messages in the degraded message set \cite{KornerMarton:77}.
+A natural separation architecture here is to use a successive refinement source code \cite{EquitzCover:91} to produce descriptions satisfying the distortion requirements for each destination and couple it to a superposition broadcast code \cite{CoverThomas} to deliver reliably these messages in the degraded message set \cite{KornerMarton:77}.
 More precisely, in the example of Fig. \ref{fig:example2}, assume without loss of generality that the distortion for source $S_1$ at node $3$ is greater than that at node $4$.
-We shall use a successive refinement code for $S_1$ to produce messages $(W_{1,1},W_{1,2})$ such that $W_{1,1}$ is to be delivered to node $3$ and both $(W_{1,1},W_{1,2})$ are to be delivered to node $4$.
+A successive refinement code for $S_1$ can be used to produce messages $(W_{1,1},W_{1,2})$ such that $W_{1,1}$ is to be delivered to node $3$ and both $(W_{1,1},W_{1,2})$ are to be delivered to node $4$.
 Node $1$ also produces a message $W_{3,1}$ to encode source $S_3$, and node $2$ produces a message $W_{2,1}$ to encode source $S_2$.
 The messages $(W_{1,1},W_{3,1})$ need to be reliably transmitted to node $3$, and the messages $(W_{1,1},W_{1,2},W_{2,1})$ to node $4$.